junxit/us-congress-bills-112/metadata.md

 - 2012-02-07 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H532)
 - 2012-02-07 — The previous question was ordered pursuant to the rule. (consideration: CR H530)
 - 2012-02-07 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the adoption of the Connolly (VA) amendment numbered 3 which had been debated earlier and on which further proceedings were postponed.
+- 2012-02-09 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.